abdulwaheed76/practices/README.md

     1. register with existing email _ reroute to forgot password page with message
     1. any and everything thinkable, doable, actionable, reactionable by user, system, naturally.

+## Task flow and steps
+1. Each task should be performed from top to bottom.
+I.e the tasks / ticket types mentioned at top should be done first.
+The sequence is exactly as per the list below.
+1. Not more than 2 tasks should be given to new joiners at a single time.
+1. This is for all but even more emphasised for new joiners is that for each task, (s)he should share understandings and strategy plan with pair first, then share brief summary of understanding and strategy/steps with STO.
+The task should be started only after all are synchronized and on the same page.
+1. Review process, when the task is done, is also with same sequence.
+Pair first, then STO
+1. Consider it as a **sin, a software crime, a blunder** to declare a task as complete and move to a new task while the old task is actually not complete or with flaws or with bugs or not production ready or not ready for public facing or not as per requirements.

 ## Task / issue types
 1. **Epic** - For requirements and vision.
 This is the super main end of